Villa Ravello Grecamore

 1 x with basin, toilet, bidet and large shower area (wet room)

 Fitted kitchen with coffee maker, kettle, microwave, dishwasher.
 Cooking pots, crockery, cutlery for number of person staying.
+With sea views and access to the main terrace.

 Fully furnished with traditional, contemporary and classical pieces.
 Numerous decorative details produced by the owners or associated artisans.